atricore/josso-site/src/content/architecture.md

 You're free to extend JOSSO by implementing your own IAM Capabilities.

-## Knowing more
+## More Information

-If you want to know more about how the inner workings of the Atricore platform on top JOSSO is built you can skim through the source code on Github: http://github.com/atricore
+If you want to know more about how the inner workings of the Atricore platform on top of which JOSSO is built, you can skim through the source code on Github: http://github.com/atricore